Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Introducing yourself and showcasing your relevant qualifications

-- Highlighting your relevant experience and skills
+- A summary of your relevant experience and skills

-- A closing and contact information
+- Providing a professional closing and your contact details

 Dear [Hiring Manager’s Name]

-I am writing to inform you of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and experienced individual in [Your profession] I am confident that I will be the perfect candidate for this job.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an expert and experienced person in your field I am convinced that I would make the ideal choice for this position.

-Thank you for considering my application.
-I am looking forward hearing from you.
+Thank you for taking a look at my application.
+I look forward to having a conversation with you.

 Sincerely,